RomanShmandrovskyi/REST-library-API/README.md

 ```
 http://localhost:8080/h2-workbench
 ```
-In opened web-page all inputs must be filled rightly.
+On opened web-page all inputs must be filled rightly.
 Click `Connect` button there.
 You are in!

 ### Using MySQL
-There is also opportunity to Use MySQL DB.
+There is also opportunity to use MySQL DB.
 Follow next steps:
 1. Open `src/main/resources/application.properties` file and enter credentials that will be suitable for your database:
 ```
 spring.datasource.username=<db_user>